 What people don’t like.
 Most of the unfavorable reviews seemed to be around the stand not opening or closing properly, either jamming or basically not operating as it should.
 Some report that although it can be tricky to collapse, there is a technique in getting it to fold and unfold as it should.

-One other concern is that the saw stand support rollers aren’t up to scratch if you intend cutting heavy timber.
+One other concern is that the saw stands support rollers aren’t up to scratch if you intend to cut heavy timber.
 They are basically not up to handling the weight.
 The solution to this is to add extra support stands for cutting the heavy stuff.
 This I would think most people would do anyway.
 It would be folly to think these rollers are gutsy enough to take a lot of weight.

 Tip: to fold the saw table, after pressing the lever, pull up a little to help release the folding mechanism.

 Another concern was that it was too heavy with the saw attached and cumbersome to move around.
 Hello!
 These things are heavy and cumbersome regardless of the make and model.

 What people like.
 One of the main comments for the was the convenience of a roll-up folding stand, plus easy to wheel around and store will fit multiple types of miter saw, well priced compared to other stands, Very stable and built well.